 This modernisation of the UAE's arbitration framework, coupled with the UAE's accession to a number of bilateral and multilateral conventions providing for the recognition and enforcement of arbitral awards and foreign judgments, including the New York Convention and GCC Convention, puts the UAE in a strong position to be a preferred seat for arbitration in the Middle East.
 The outlook is that the UAE will continue to move in the right direction, with further reforms to its domestic laws to eradicate any obstacles hindering the growth of arbitration in the UAE.

 1 All UAE legislation quoted in this article are from unofficial English translations of the original Arabic text of the law.

-Aimy Roshan and Hafsa Raza, are associates at White & Case, assisted in the development of this publication.
+Aimy Roshan (White & Case, Associate, Dubai) assisted in the development of this publication.

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.